ArunKMR1995/ArunKMR1995/README.md

 📈 Let's Connect

-I am passionate about leveraging data to solve complex problems and am always open to collaborating on projects that have a meaningful impact.
-Feel free to reach out to me via LinkedIn[https://www.linkedin.com/in/arun-kumar-r-234b97116/] or check out my repositories here on GitHub.
+I am passionate about leveraging data to solve complex problems and always open to collaborating on projects that have a meaningful impact.
+Feel free to contact me via LinkedIn[https://www.linkedin.com/in/arun-kumar-r-234b97116/] or check out my repositories here on GitHub.